 While you are not required to have a lawyer to file a DIC claim, it is a good idea to have legal counsel on your side.
 Surviving spouses and children are often denied DIC benefits due to a mistake by the VA, or the claim is denied because the VA determined that the veteran’s death was not related to his or her military service.

-If your DIC claim is denied, you may need the experienced VA benefits lawyers at Berry Law Firm to help you file an appeal.
+If your DIC claim is denied, you may need the experienced VA benefits lawyers at Berry Law to help you file an appeal.
 We handle DIC benefits claims related to combat injuries, traumatic brain injuries, vehicle accidents, chemical exposure, infectious illnesses, and other service-related conditions that may have caused your loved one’s death.

 Our legal team can collect evidence to prove your loved one had a service-connected condition that contributed to his or her death.
 We will represent you and fight for your interests every step of the way, including appeals to the Regional Office, the Board of Veterans Appeals, and the Court of Appeals for Veterans’ Claims.